charlotteprobstel/Felix-DGSVY-2025/README.md

 Run the main.py file

 # Data
 Due to GDPR regulations, the data is kept secure from public use and analysis.
-Therefore, it can also be received upon request.
+I cannot be received upon request.